Creating

 By Janice Hardy, @Janice_Hardy

 I'm blessed with two amazing (and chatty) critique partners.
-We regularly talk over scenes and ideas for our books, and recently, I had one of those great discussions that helped me solidify something in my current novel.
-Something that occurred only because I had to sell the idea to another person.
+We regularly talk over scenes and ideas for our books, and more than once I've had great discussions that helped me solidify something in that project.
+Ideas and realizations appeared because I had to sell the idea to another person.
 It was a solution to a problem I probably wouldn't have even known I had until I sent the novel out for critique.

 Talking through that scene saved me a ton of time and frustration.